 A MEPN Program faculty member will serve as your advisor.
-Your advisor will reach out to you within the first two weeks of the semester to schedule an appointment.
+Your advisor will reach out to you within the first two weeks of the semester to schedule appointments throughout the semester.
 Your advisor will guide you to meet all academic and clinical requirements for the program, help resolve issues and problems, and assist in exploring future professional goals and educational options.
-Formal and informal advising times are available.